ZHymLumine/ZHymLumine.github.io/_pages/about.md

 My researches focus on AI4science, Computational Biology.

 # 🔥 News
+- *2024.01 &nbsp;🎉🎉 One paper about protein language model is submitted to bioRxiv.
 - *2023.10*: &nbsp;🎉🎉 My work Self-Sampling Meta SAM: Enhancing Few-shot Medical Image Segmentation with Meta-Learning was accepted by IEEE/CVF Winter Conference on Applications of Computer Vision (WACV) 2024!
 Thanks for all collaborators!

 # 📝 Publications